 Living Together in our Apartment

-produced by Dennis Hylnsky and Alan Powell
+produced by Dennis Hlynsky and Alan Powell

-Produced at the National Center for Experiments in Television 1974
+produced at the National Center for Experiments in Television 1974

-Hylnsky: Templeton Videomixrer , Powell: Buchula AudioSynthesizer
+Hlynsky: Templeton Videomixer, Powell: Buchula AudioSynthesizer